Jessani-GL/ZanderKiz/README.md

 # ZanderKiz
-Promotional Site for an Artist
+Promotional Site for an Freelance Artist